Low Income Earners fact sheet

 - provide introductory workshops and education information sessions to highlight the benefits of physical activity: ‘stress release and relaxation, being outdoors is fun for all the family, get out of the house and enjoy the fresh air

 - include community fundraising opportunities that may allow low income earners to thrive in their chosen sport, and

-- opportunities within walking/cycling distance and provision of safe, accessible and appealing environments including walkways/footpaths etc.
+- opportunities within walking or cycling distance and provision of safe, accessible and appealing environments including walkways and footpaths.